WhatsApp for Business: A complete guide to a better customer experience

 What is WhatsApp for Business?

-The WhatsApp Business App was built for small business owners who experience a nominal amount of support requests—enough to keep the owner busy but not enough to hire a customer service team.
-Accordingly, the WhatsApp for Business app can be used on a single device—perfect for a hustling entrepreneur who is just starting to build their business.
+WhatsApp Business App is geared toward small business owners who experience a nominal amount of support requests—enough to keep the owner busy but not enough to hire a customer service team.
+Accordingly, they can use the WhatsApp for Business app on a single device—perfect for a hustling entrepreneur who is just starting to build their business.

-What is the difference between WhatsApp and Whatsapp Business?
+What is the difference between WhatsApp, WhatsApp Business, and WhatsApp Business API?

-Think of WhatsApp as the consumer app that billions of consumers use.
-WhatsApp is both the most popular chat app among consumers, and the leading messaging app for companies.
-The app works anywhere with an Internet connection, which means there are no phone network or SMS fees required.
-In many regions, including across much of Europe, the Middle East, Latin America, and the Indian subcontinent, as well as immigrant and diaspora communities in North America, WhatsApp is the de facto mode of communication.
+WhatsApp is both the most popular chat app used by billions of consumers and the leading messaging app for businesses.
+In many regions, including much of Europe, the Middle East, Latin America, the Indian subcontinent, and several communities in North America, WhatsApp is the de facto mode of communication.

-WhatsApp Business is a tool for companies looking to engage with customers over the platform.
-Like other messaging channels, WhatsApp is asynchronous.
-Unlike web-based live chat, customers can respond to conversations in real-time or at their own convenience— without losing conversation history.
-This means customers don’t have to repeat themselves, and agents get context to personalize the conversation.
+- The WhatsApp Business app is a tool built for small business owners looking to engage with customers and handle a manageable volume of requests.
+Similar to other social messaging channels, WhatsApp Business has advantages over session-based live chat.
+It lets customers respond to conversations in real-time or at their own convenience without losing conversation history.
+That means customers don’t have to repeat themselves and agents can use conversation history to personalize the interactions.

 Why use the WhatsApp Business app?